 Under-Occupied Unit.
 If a family is in an under-occupied unit under 24 CFR 983.259 at the time of conversion, the family may remain in this unit until an appropriate-sized unit becomes available in the Covered Project.
 When an appropriate sized unit becomes available in the Covered Project, the family living in the under- occupied unit must move to the appropriate-sized unit within a reasonable period of time, as determined by the administering Voucher Agency.
 In order to allow the family to remain in the under-occupied unit until an appropriate-sized unit becomes available in the Covered Project, 24 CFR 983.259 is waived.
 MTW agencies may not modify this requirement.

-D. PBV: Other Miscellaneous Provisions
+PBV: Other Miscellaneous Provisions

 1. Access to Records, Including Requests for Information Related to Evaluation of Demonstration.
 PHAs must agree to any reasonable HUD request for data to support program evaluation, including but not limited to project financial statements, operating data, Choice-Mobility utilization, and rehabilitation work.
 Please see Appendix IV for reporting units in Form HUD-50058.